 The only way to purge human exploitation from the Earth, and the poverty and disparity it creates, is to dispossess the elite minority of their control of our rightful shares of the planet's resources.
 If they do not control access to the Earth, they cannot command our labour.
 To each of us must be returned - by inalienable right - control of the economic use of his fair share of the planet.
-With the present planetary population, this would give each man, woman and child on Earth the direct economic control of 2 hectares (about 5 acres) of habitable land.
+With the present planetary population, this would give each man, woman and child on the Earth the direct economic control of two hectares (about five acres) of habitable land.

 Of course, each need not necessarily use his portion of the Earth directly.
 Children are unable to do this anyway.
 He may opt to integrate his portion in some kind of collective endeavour.
 But he is still - by inalienable right - its economic owner.
 It is to him that its rent is payable.
 Others may be its direct users.
 But it is his decision as to who shall use it, when and how.
 Only upon this essential base can a just egalitarian society be founded and sustained.
 Only then can there be peace on Earth.